Intravenous urography is a test that uses X-rays and a special dye to help assess your kidneys, ureters, bladder and urethra.

 You should be able to go home as soon as the procedure is finished.
 You can eat normally straight afterwards.

-- An allergic reaction to the dye occurs in a small number of cases.
+An allergic reaction to the dye occurs in a small number of cases.
 Symptoms may be mild - for example, an itchy skin rash and some mild swelling of the lips.
-More severe symptoms are rare - for example, breathing difficulties and collapse due to low blood pressure.
-It has to be stressed that severe reactions are rare and the hospital department doing the procedure will have access to full resuscitation equipment, should it be needed.
+More severe symptoms are extremely rare - for example, breathing difficulties and collapse due to low blood pressure.